A Poem in Avar and Russia’s Soldiers in Ukraine

 Review of John Parker’s In My Time of Dying: a History of Death and the Dead in West Africa (Princeton University Press, 2021)

-By Amelia Storey On a recent visit to my local arts centre, I found myself looking down onto their café’s courtyard from the first floor exhibition room.
+by Amelia Storey On a recent visit to my local arts centre, I found myself looking down onto their café’s courtyard from the first floor exhibition room.
 To my astonishment, I realised that the café tables were positioned immediately next to tombstones – close enough to lean your chair back against.
 I recognised then that…

 Queer Baroque: Nikko Mausoleum